Puppy Bare Necessities

 Talk to your vet about the type of food that you should feed to your pup.
 They are the best source for what is best.
 Your pup might experience some diarrhea as they get used to their new home and new food.
 Just add pumpkin to their food and that should help.
 Treats are another important thing to have on hand, especially for a puppy in training.
 Look for training treats and treats that are made in the USA Stay away from foreign-made treats, especially jerky treats and raw hides.
 Again, your vet knows what is best when it comes to treats.

 Make sure that your puppy has safe, age-appropriate toys too.
 Be sure to select toys carefully in order to avoid toys that are too small or splinter easily.
 Chew toys provide mental stimulation as well as the help that they offer for a teething pup.
-For more information on teething puppies be sure to check out
+For more information on teething puppies be sure to check out The Trouble with Teething

-with potty training, you will want to only give the pup enough room to be able to turn around and lie down.
+You will want to get a crate for your puppy to keep them safe when you are asleep or not at home.
+For a growing puppy, you will want one that grows with the pup.
+You can get a crate that comes with a divider to make the crate smaller when they are young and then it “grows” with the pup.
+If the crate is too large the puppy won’t feel bad about sleeping on one end and going potty on the other.
+In order to help with potty training, you will want to only give the pup enough room to be able to turn around and lie down.
 Crates also keep puppies safe from all sorts of mischief like chewing things they shouldn't and having accidents in your home.
 They may not seem too gung ho at first but you can get a Snuggle Puppy or another type of toy that recreates the heartbeat of their littermates and gives the pup something to snuggle with while you try to sleep.
 You can give your pup a bed or a mat to sleep on but if you notice the dog chewing the bed or having accidents it is best to let them just sleep on the pan that comes with the crate.
 It is certainly better to sleep on the pan without a bed or blanket than to swallow bedding and get a blockage that can be quite harmful.
 Most dogs end up loving their crates and will even go into them with the door left open during storms or at other times when they need comfort.

 Speaking of comfort, you will need some grooming supplies to not only help your pup look their best but to also keep the smell and the shedding down to a minimum.
 Nail clippers, brushes, dog shampoo, and dog toothbrushes are all things that will be needed to help you take care of your new pet.
 Dish liquid and human shampoo can be too strong and strip too much oil from your dog’s skin so it is important to buy a shampoo that is meant for your dog's skin and coat.
 These shampoos are often formulated to actually help cut down on shedding.